StarPerfect/rails_engine/README.md

-# README
+# Rails Engine!

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+So to get my lovely project up and running on your system you need to:

+* Clone down my repo onto your local machine

-* Ruby version
+* Ensure you're using Ruby version 2.4.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Install Gems: faker, shoulda-matchers, rspec-rails, Fast JSON API, factory_bot_rails

-* ...
+* Rails version 5.2.3